autogrow/cloudsteps/README.md

 # Cloud Steps

-A tool to merge a YAML step function definition in with a CloudFormation template file.
+A tool to merge a YAML step function definition in with a YAML CloudFormation template file.

 ## Installation